zattoo/cactus/README.md

 `next_version: string`

-Required.
+Optional.
 Version of the next release after cut to add into the main development branch.

 ### Project